Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Finally, the reason you are feeling fatigued or tired might be nothing to do with bread but with the foods you are having along with bread.

 Proteins are made up of amino acids.
 One amino acid is called tryptophan.
 Tryptophan is a common amino acid found in high protein foods like eggs, cheese, and turkey.
-It is used to create melatonin (which regulates the sleep and wake cycle) and serotonin (the happy hormone).
-The combination of these hormones together can make you feel tired.

 One more thing to note about bread and tryptophan: